piotromashov/piotromashov/README.md

 ---
 ### Research/Engineering

-🧑‍💻 I'm a Backend Engineer w/10 years of experience in tech industry and a Masters degree in Computer Science.
+🧑‍💻 I'm a Software Engineer w/10 years of experience in tech industry and a Masters degree in Computer Science.
 I've been working in tech companies from seeding stages in accelerators to IPOs and market leaders, and I enjoy bringing new ideas, collaborating, filling gaps, and leading product development.

-🧠  Did scientific research on AI at a University in Switzerland, in which we developed a novel method to explain the machine learning models predictions.
+🧠  Performed scientific research on AI at a University in Switzerland, in which we developed a novel method to explain the machine learning models predictions.

-📝  We were invited to present our results in a world renowned AI conference (IJCAI).
+📝  Were invited to present our results in a world renowned AI conference (IJCAI).
 [Paper link](https://doi.org/10.24963/ijcai.2022/104)

 🛡️ Before that I worked as a Security Software Engineer for four years at [Medallia](https://www.linkedin.com/company/medallia-inc./) .

 📈 Since the industry has been growing I have had many roles and combinations of them.
 Software Engineer, Backend, FullStack, SysAdmin, DevOps, Tech Lead.

-⛓️ I have interests in Web3 and Ethereum ecosystem.
-I understand about blockchain engineering and perform security audits.

-🧠 Currently I'm working as a AI researcher & Engineer.
+🧠 Currently I'm working as a AI researcher & Engineer using LLMs, Prompt Engineering, RAG and Fine Tunning.

 ---

-### Tecno-Artist
+### Techno-Artist

 🔥 I participate in the organization of the regional burning man in Argentina, and also mantainer of the ticketing system.
 [FuegoAustral](https://github.com/fuegoaustral).